profezzorn/ProffieOSDocs/props/sabersense/_introduction.md

 The Sabersense Button System has been written for, and is included with, ProffieOS 8.x or later.
 However a ProffieOS 7.x compatible version, with all the same features, is available as a free download from the Sabersense website.

 ## Free Sound Files
 The Sabersense Prop File uses certain sound files to aid feature navigation.
-Although not mandatory for the system to work, these files can be downloaded for free from the Sabersense website.
+Although not necessary for the system to work, these files are available as a free download from the Sabersense website.
 Visit www.sabersense.co.uk and navigate to *downloads*.